 IP (in progress)

 The grade IP (in progress) is given only for specific courses (such as independent study, thesis, dissertation, practicum, or internship) that may have a span of two or more semesters.

 Students may retake a course with a grade of C or lower.
-This requires written approval by the program’s director.
-The form for this purpose must be submitted with the course selection worksheet at the time of registration.
+This requires approval by the program director.
 Students may repeat up to two courses for a maximum of 7 credit hours to improve grades.
 Both grades of a repeated course remain on the academic record; however, only the course with the higher grade is used in computing the grade point average and counted toward degree completion.
 This policy does not entitle the student to a retroactive degree and does not change the historical recording of academic standing.

 Changes to Class Sections

 The University reserves the right to close sections of classes and/or add new sections of classes as conditions warrant.
 In addition, the University reserves the right to change instructors from those listed in the Class Schedule whenever such a change is necessary.
 If a student is registered for a canceled class, that student will be dropped automatically and receive a notification in their Roosevelt email.
 Students should consult with their advisor to find an alternative course.
 Students receiving financial aid should consult their counselors regarding implications for their aid.